 Special rules are applicable for computation of income from exploration and production of petroleum, mineral deposits, insurance, builders and land developers, SMEs, and banking business.

 United States (US) Foreign Account Tax Compliance Act (FATCA)

 Base Erosion and Profit Shifting (BEPS)

 On 12 September 2016, Pakistan signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters (‘Convention’) under the aegis of the Organisation for Economic Co-operation and Development (OECD), as part of prevention of BEPS.
 BEPS refers to tax planning strategies that exploit gaps and mismatches in national tax laws to shift profits to low or no tax locations.
-Accordingly, on the recommendations of the BEPS Action Plan, amendments have also been incorporated in the relevant fiscal laws in order to fulfil its obligations under the Convention.
+Accordingly, on the recommendations of the BEPS Action Plan, certain amendments have also been incorporated in the relevant fiscal laws in order to fulfil its obligations under the Convention.

 Pursuant to the above Convention, the following agreements were signed by Pakistan: